-Further to Bulletin PO-3-19 Pay Update for Members dated 3 May 2019 the purpose of this Bulletin is to update you on the pay discussions with the Department of Health and the Trusts and further to the NIPSA Health and Pay Sub Committee meeting on 6 June 2019 to discuss our strategy.
+Further to the article posted on 3rd May Pay Update for Members I wish to update you on the pay discussions with the Department of Health and the Trusts and further to the NIPSA Health and Pay Sub Committee meeting on 6 June 2019 to discuss our strategy.

 The pay discussions have formally started and the trade unions are now looking at a range of Pay Models.
 NIPSA's objective remains to achieve: